Yadukrishnan

 So far, we have applied retries on receiving an exception.
 Sometimes, we need to retry when a non-desired value is received (which is not an exception).
 In such case, we can use the method retryWithSomeFailures.

-To discuss this, we can use a difference scenario.
-A person wants to retry writing an exam, if the he/she has failed in the previous attempt.
+To discuss this, we can use a different scenario.
+A person wants to retry writing an exam if he/she has failed in the previous attempt.
 Here, failure means the person has received less than 60% marks in the exam.
-So, we can create a method to check if he/she has passed the exam as:
+So, we can create a method to check if he/she has passed the exam:

 def isPassed(mark: Int) = {